Cettire shares are down over 60% this year as investors follow the leader in selling shares

 Cettire shares – beware the ides of March

-Cettire had a decent February after releasing its 1HY24 results.
+Cettire had a decent start to the year, capped off in February after the company released its 1HY24 results.
 It grew revenues by 89%, EBITDA by 56% and it made a profit of $16.4m.
-March has not been so good, however.
+March was not been so good, however.

-Last Monday (March 4), Cettire told investors CEO Dean Mintz was selling shares yet again.
+On Monday March 4, Cettire told investors CEO Dean Mintz was selling shares yet again.
 This time he was selling 27.5m shares at an average price of $4.63 per share.
 He still holds a 30% stake in the company and agreed to escrow his remaining holding for 6 months.
 But…he once held a majority of stake, and keep in mind that it has only been 6 months since his last sale.

 Why is this a problem?